 All interrupts allow the processor to leave the WAIT low power mode.
 Only external and specifically mentioned interrupts allow the processor to leave the HALT low power mode (refer to the "Exit from HALT" column in the Interrupt Mapping Table).

 8.1 NON MASKABLE SOFTWARE INTERRUPT

 This interrupt is entered when the TRAP instruction is executed regardless of the state of the I bit.
-It will be serviced according to the flowchart on Figure 21.
+It is serviced according to the flowchart in Figure 19.

 8.2 EXTERNAL INTERRUPTS